sonatype-nexus-community/jake/README.md

   -t, --targets TEXT              List of site packages containing modules to
                                   be evaluated

+  -i, --insecure                  Allow jake to communicate with insecure
+                                  endpoints

   -a, --application TEXT          Supply an IQ Server Public Application ID
                                   [required]